developwithpurpose/front-end-developer-exercise/app/README.markdown

 Imported two fonts used for the project: Open Sans and Source Sans Pro from Google fonts cdn.

 Integrated SASS to speed up my workflow a bit: a few variables, a mixin, nothing major.
-It's also compressed and minified.